harry-liu/hudongquan/README.md

 # hudongquan
-For Interactive mobile app, use angularjs1 + cordova
+For Interactive mobile app, use angularjs1 + cordova。